Australia and Vietnam

 Policy note

-Drawing on the lessons documented in the Discussion Papers, the Policy note provides concrete recommendations to Vietnamese stakeholders to reform the national energy orientation in line with the challenges and opportunities presented by energy transition.
+Drawing on the lessons documented in the Discussion Papers, the Policy Note provides concrete recommendations to Vietnamese stakeholders to reform the national energy orientation in line with the challenges and opportunities presented by energy transition.

 Activities & timeline

-FE-V
+FE-V Phase I

 November 2022 - August 2023